-Documents containing the signature(s) of non-Filing Attorneys (i.e. attorneys not registered for ECF or attorneys who are registered, but are not the filer of the document) are to be filed electronically with the signature represented by an "s/" and the name typed in the space where a signature would otherwise appear, or as a scanned image.
+Documents containing the signature(s) of non-Filing Attorneys (i.e. attorneys not registered for electronically with the signature represented by an "s/" and the name typed in the space where a signature would otherwise appear, or as a scanned image.
 Such approval shall be indicated as follows: